 In this direction there is a short, steep hill from Parton to Lowca.
 If you do it in the opposite direction towards Whitehaven there is a steep section on the main road in Harrington.

-All trains on the Cumbria coastal line stop at Whitehaven and Workington.
-Parton and Harrington are request stops – ask the conductor or give a hand signal to the driver.
-Trains between Carlisle and Whitehaven run roughly hourly, with four on Sundays.
-South of Whitehaven there is a roughly two hourly service to Barrow with some trains extended to Lancaster and Preston but no service on Sundays.
+All trains on the Cumbria coastal line stop at Whitehaven, Harrington and Workington.
+Parton is a request stop – ask the conductor or give a hand signal to the driver.
+Trains between Carlisle and Barrow run roughly hourly with some trains extended to Lancaster and Preston.